kiedtl/website/src/content/blog/hare.md

 > code.
 It has manual memory management, no runtime, and uses the C ABI.

 Manual memory management? check.
 C ABI? check.
 No runtime? *Really*?
-Even C has a runtime, `crt.S`, which calls `main` at the *bare minimum*.
-I think what Drew means is that there will be no massive Go-like runtime.
+Even C has a runtime (`crt.S`) I think what Drew means is that there will be no massive Go-like runtime.

 > Hare fits on a 3½" floppy disc.
-When it’s done, you’ll be able to buy a
+When it's done, you’ll be able to buy a
 > floppy disc with Hare on it to support the project.

 (from [here](https://harelang.org/floppies/))